What Types of Brake Systems Does My Car Have?

-If you look through one of your car's wheels, you will see a shiny metal disc just inside.
-This is called a disc brake.
+Disc Brakes - If you look through one of your car's wheels, you will see a shiny metal disc just inside.
+This is called a “disc brake.”
 When the driver steps on the brake pedal, a pad of hard-wearing material clamps onto the brake disc and rubs it to make it slow down—in a similar way to bicycle brakes.

 Your car pulls to one side when braking - One brake system may be working more efficiently than the other, causing your vehicle to pull to one side when braking.

 We recommend that you get your car’s brakes inspected once a year.
-If you are in Bexar, Grey Forest, TX, Leon Valley, TX, Bexar County, TX, or surrounding areas, you can bring your car to Finsanto Automotive Repair Shop.
+If you are in Bexar, Grey Forest, TX, Leon Valley, TX, Bexar County, TX, or the surrounding areas, you can bring your car to Finsanto Automotive Repair Shop.
 Since 2008, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
-We will perform a complete brakes diagnostic to determine if the issue is coming from your Acura's brake pads, your Audi's rotors, your BMW's fluid, your Chevrolet's master cylinder, or somewhere else.
-Reasons You Should Do Business With Us:
+We will perform a complete brake diagnostic to determine if the issue is coming from your Acura's brake pads, your Audi's rotors, your BMW's fluid, your Chevrolet's master cylinder, or somewhere else.